 A small, city central international school with plenty of community spirit, KIS International offers all three IB programmes to families living within the Kesinee Ville community and beyond.

 The school’s four-acre campus is located within the gated Kesinee Ville residential community in the Huai Khwang district, which is home to around 150 families.
-So, as well as enjoying all the perks of being in the heart of Bangkok, KIS has a neighbourhood feel that lacks in many city centre schools.
+So, as well as enjoying all the perks of being in the heart of Bangkok, KIS has a neighbourhood feel that's lacking in many city centre schools.
 It’s also surprisingly green and leafy too.

 KIS stands for 'Knowledge Inspiration Spirit'.
 This comes across in the school’s IBDP results, which are above the global average; in innovative programmes such as Design Cycle Challenge Week, which showcases students’ creativity; and in the frequent use of the word “friendly” by alumni and parents to describe the school.
 The school’s interactive prospectus also offers an enlightening insight into the ‘out of the box’ thinking of this school.